mightymetrika/mmibain/README.md

 Lissa & Gu (2019)\](<https://doi.org/10.1037/met0000201>.
 Follow these
 steps to play:

-*Set your sample size, difficulty, alpha level, and seed for reproducibility. *Define thresholds for the Bayes Factor and Posterior Model Probability to assess evidence in favor of the original study.
+- Set your sample size (for groups within study), difficulty, alpha level, and seed for reproducibility.
+- Define thresholds for the Bayes Factor and Posterior Model Probability to assess evidence in favor of the original study.
-*Conduct the original study to generate data and form a hypothesis.
+- Conduct the original study to generate data and form a hypothesis.
-*Show diagnostics and descriptives to understand statistical results and hypotheses. *Conduct a replication study, using swap controls to match the original study’s results. *Run replication analysis to evaluate the results against the original hypothesis. \*Start a new game by conducting a new original study.
+- Show diagnostics and descriptives to understand statistical results and hypotheses.
+- Conduct a replication study, using swap controls to match the original study’s results.
+- Run replication analysis to evaluate the results against the original hypothesis.
+- Start a new game by conducting a new original study.

 To play, load ‘mmibain’ and call the RepliCrisis() function: